 You can still find these lovely jelly shoes at KIDLY UK

-They feature, vey stylish, elegant and top of the range jellies.
+They feature very stylish, elegant, and top-of-the-range jellies.
 A range of colours to choose from and different styles designed for ease of wear and comfort.

-There’s the bondi Jelly shoes they have been desgned to make it easy for kids to put on and take off with easy velcro straps.
+There are the Bondi Jelly shoes that have been designed to make it easy for kids to put on and take off with easy velcro straps.
 Toe protector and an external easy grip feature.

-Also there’s the familiar styled Jelly sandal with removable cushioned insole.
+Also, there’s the familiar-styled Jelly sandal with a removable cushioned insole.
 Adjustable velcro strap and a decorative buckle.

-All sandals are phthalate and BPA-free pvc, insole EVA and buckles are nickle free.
+All sandals are phthalate and BPA-free PVC, and insole EVA and buckles are nickel-free.